patkaiist/salist/README.md

 | 877  | carry..on.shoulder:to   | to carry (on shoulder)   | carry |
 | 878  | carry..under.arm:to     | to carry (under arm)     | carry |

-Where possible, the concepts are cross-linked to those of the [CONCEPTICON](https://concepticon.clld.org/).

 ## Stages